wilsonmar/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

    A concern with Fargate is its time to load.

 * Kops for AWS (at <a target="_blank" href="https://github.com/kubernetes/kops">https://github.com/kubernetes/kops</a>) is open-source to enable multi-master, multi-AZ cluster setup and management of multiple instance groups.
-Admins must stand up the masters, unlike in ECS/EKS.
-See <a target="_blank" title="Oct 27, 2017 by Tristan Colgate-McFarlane" href="https://medium.com/qubit-engineering/kubernetes-up-integrated-authentication-5d2c908c2810">
-"How Qubit built its production ready Kubernetes (k8s) environments"</a>
+Admins must stand up the master (Control Plane), unlike in ECS/EKS.
+See <a target="_blank" title="Oct 27, 2017 by Tristan Colgate-McFarlane" href="https://medium.com/qubit-engineering/kubernetes-up-integrated-authentication-5d2c908c2810">"How Qubit built its production ready Kubernetes (k8s) environments"</a>

 1. Manage EKS nodepgroups: